 And fairly full – sadly – of mosquitoes!

-Until you’ve all got tennis ball sized lumps all over your arms and legs.
+Which itches and itches and itches.
+So you scratch and scratch and scratch it, until you’ve got tennis ball sized lumps all over your arms and legs.

 And – most painfully? – your bottom!